koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 </dl>

 ### How to Beat Procrastination?
-__Action brings motivation__.
+Find the cause for motivational paralysis.
+When you think about an undone task, what thoughts immediatly come to your mind?
+Remember: __Action brings motivation__.
 Do not wait for motivation to take action.
 Take action which will bring motivation.

 #### Fight your Buts
 <table>